susielu/minimal-ui/README.md

 - Colors

 ## To dos:
-- Add in .nav styling
+- Add in .tag styling
+- Determine the best way to use this code